Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 ==== Milestone: Goal-Driven
-- #sfx[1 XP] when you act to either affirm or conceal your commitment to a goal.
+- _*1 XP*_ when you act to either affirm or conceal your commitment to a goal.

-- #sfx[3 XP] when you recruit a new ally in pursuit of a goal or you betray or abandon allies to attain that goal.
+- _*3 XP*_ when you recruit a new ally in pursuit of a goal or you betray or abandon allies to attain that goal.

-- #sfx[10 XP] when defeating a challenge with at least one trait at #d12 moves you closer to fulfilling a drive-related goal, or when you finally abandon a goal you've made sacrifices to pursue.
+- _*10 XP*_ when defeating a challenge with at least one trait at #d12 moves you closer to fulfilling a drive-related goal, or when you finally abandon a goal you've made sacrifices to pursue.

 ==== Milestone: Levelling Up
-- #sfx[1 XP] when you earn a #pp from an SFX or Limit (such as #sfx[Hinder]).
+- _*1 XP*_ when you earn a #pp from an SFX or Limit (such as #sfx[Hinder]).

-- #sfx[3 XP] when you help someone else recover from stress or you succeed on a roll to create an asset for an ally.
+- _*3 XP*_ when you help someone else recover from stress or you succeed on a roll to create an asset for an ally.

-- #sfx[10 XP] when you recover from stress of #d12 or larger, or when an asset you created for someone else helps defeat a challenge that has at least one trait at #d12.
+- _*10 XP*_ when you recover from stress of #d12 or larger, or when an asset you created for someone else helps defeat a challenge that has at least one trait at #d12.

 #colbreak()